crossbrowsertesting/selenium-cucumberjs/readme.md

 As you can see, we're now pointing the test at our hub rather than a local driver instance.

-If you're new to WebDriverIO, we'll walk you through getting setup the first time around.
-First we need to get WebDriverIO installed.
+If you're new to CucumberJS, we'll walk you through getting setup the first time around.
+First we need to get Cucumber installed.
 You can do this through NPM:

 `npm install cucumber --save`